I had written earlier about my finding that ALS patients don’t care to hang around each other. That was true for me too, with one exception.

 As I sat there, the message coming a cross my phone read:

 Very sad news here about *****.
 News no one wants to hear.
 He is in ICU at Missouri Baptist Hospital.
 He coded in the ambulance on the way to hospital Friday.
 Respiratory distress.
 Cardiac arrest.
 We had been doctoring all week.
 I’m afraid his body was done.
 He fought it and did amazingly well for 4 years since major symptom.
 Family is in town – our 3 kids and his sisters.
 Prayers please for all.
 He is on a ventilator but he was without oxygen to his brain a long time.
 They did CPR for a long time.
 He wanted to live.
 Damn ALS.
 Our hearts are breaking.
 But we will be okay.
 We plan to remove the ventilator late this morning when the kids get here.
 We are spending time with him, talking to him and playing him music.
 Taylor Swift!
 He loves her!
 Maroon 5.
 Alannis Morrisette.
 Justin Timberlake.🙏One friend asked me to pinch his but for her while whispering “Go Chiefs, from a Raiders fan”🤣 Requests? 😀

-This, along with new struggles made pretending a little hard at times.
+This news, along with new struggles, made pretending a little hard at this time.

 Why do I always find myself in public places for sad events?

 I’m sorry you lost this friend.
 Sending a big hug across the miles.